haxetink/tink_anon/README.md

 //{ foo : Int, bop : Int, beep : Int, bar : Int } has no field baz (Suggestion: bar)
 ```

+Note that merging can also be used to build `@:structInit` objects.

 ## Splat

 The `tink.Anon.splat` macro takes the fields of its first argument and declares them as variables.
 An optional second argument can be an **identifier** (which will be used as a prefix) and an optional third argument can be a filter which must either be a **string literal** with `*` as wildcards (and is treated case insensitively) or a **regex literal**.
 It may be preceeded with a `!` for negation.